octolab/homebrew-tap/README.md

 | Linux  | amd64 |    ✅    |
 |        | arm64 |    ✅    |

+As an alternative, you can use [installation scripts](https://install.octolab.org/).

 ## 📦 Products

 ### 🔧 [godownloader][] <sup>fork</sup>